3mdeb/96boards-docs-wiki/HiKeyGettingStarted.md

 You should see the ID of the HiKey board returned

-    $ sudo fastboot devices
+    sudo fastboot devices

 0123456789abcdef fastboot

 Now you are ready to install the operating system into the eMMC flash memory.[1]

-    $ sudo fastboot flash boot boot-fat.emmc.img
+    sudo fastboot flash boot boot-fat.emmc.img
-    $ sudo fastboot flash system hikey-jessie_developer_20150208-104.emmc.img
+    sudo fastboot flash system hikey-jessie_developer_20150208-104.emmc.img

 Once you have completed these operations you should be able to boot the HiKey board from eMMC:

 * Power down the board by removing the power supply cable
-* Remove pin 5-6 to allow the HiKey board to boot normally
+* Remove jumper "GPIO3 1" [5-6] to allow the HiKey board to boot normally
 * Remove the microUSB cable to enable the Type A USB host ports*
 * Ensure that an HDMI monitor is attached and powered on
 * Ensure that an USB keyboard is attached to one of the Type A USB host ports
 * Ensure that there is no SD card installed
 * Reinsert the power supply cable

-*Alternatively you may attach a keyboard directly to the microUSB port if you have a suitable OTG cable.
+*Alternatively you may attach a keyboard directly to the micro USB port if you have a suitable OTG cable.

 The board should boot into the pre-release Debian 8.0 ("jessie") distribution.
 After about 1 minute you should see the console login appear on the HDMI display.